raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### a language for describing finite state recognizers

-Before we can write finite state recognizers that recognize the descriptions of finite state recognizers, we need a language for describing finite state recognizers.
+Before we can write finite state recognizers that recognize syntactically valid descriptions of finite state recognizers, we need a language for describing finite state recognizers.

 We don't need to invent a brand-new format, there is already an accepted [formal definition][fdfsa] for Pushdown Automata.
 Mind you, it involves mathematical symbols that are unfamiliar to some programmers, so without dumbing it down, we will create our own language that is equivalent to the full formal definition, but expressed in JSON.